RateTheLandlord/RateTheLandlord/README.md

 Then run the following commands:

-- Pull the latest Images
-  `docker-compose pull`

-- Build
+- Install Packages
-  `docker-compose -f docker-compose.dev.yml build`
+  `cd frontend && npm i && cd ../backend && npm i`

 - Start
-  `docker-compose -f docker-compose.dev.yml up -d`
+  `docker-compose -f docker-compose.dev.yml up -d --build`

+The project should not be running at `http://localhost` and pick up changes you make in you IDE

 ## Load the Database with Dummy Reviews